-Discord enables gamers to communicate via microphone and text, create parties and groups, and even see what games their friends are playing.
+Discord lets gamers communicate with voice and text, create parties and groups, and see what all their friends are playing.
 Previously that last part was limited to PC gamers, but with Xbox One integration all Discord users can see what their Xbox-toting friends are enjoying.

 1) Create a Discord Account.